--by the Head Curator & Angelina Coble, Education Department
+-Anne C. Morgan, Head Curator & Angelina Coble, Education Department

 The mission of the Imperial Valley Desert Museum is to preserve, interpret, and celebrate the deserts of Southern California.
 The new permanent exhibits help visitors understand the cultural and natural history of the Imperial Valley.
 As we finish writing the Museum’s five year strategic plan and partner with the Kumeyaay Diegueno Land Conservancy, the Museum is actively working on new ways to connect people to the great outdoors: nature, wildlife, and geology in all its majesty.
 Therefore, it seems only natural that the Museum’s staff should participate in some of the National Park Services’ Centennial celebrations!